Could you represent and support members of your community?

 We are looking to appoint a County IAG Chair for Sevenoaks.

 have strong leadership skills

 are confident in talking with the police and other agencies

-are representative people from all parts of the communities e.g., race, religion and belief, disability, gender, age, LGBT+
+can represent people from all parts of the communities e.g. race, religion and belief, disability, gender, age, LGBT+

 can dedicate time for regular meetings